Bielzin12736437/zig-cross-compile-action/README.md

 > **Note**: macOS cross-compilation works for simple CLI binaries/libs.
 Full macOS apps requiring Apple Frameworks/SDKs still need a macOS runner.

 ## Usage
+This action follows the "Infrastructure, Not Helper" philosophy.
+**It does NOT:**
+- Install Rust or Go toolchains (use `dtolnay/rust-toolchain` or `actions/setup-go`).
+- Run `go mod init` or `rustup target add`.
+- Modify your project files.

+**It DOES:**
+- Install Zig.
+- Configure environment variables to force cross-compilation via `zig cc`.

 ### Go (CGO)
 Configuration `project-type: auto` enables CGO (`CGO_ENABLED=1`) for Linux/macOS targets automatically.